 In order to obtain certification in the field of speech-language pathology, all students must take the National Examination in Speech-Language Pathology (PRAXIS).
 The examination is designed to assess the student's ability to integrate academic and clinical knowledge in various areas of Speech-Language Pathology and Audiology.
 A passing score of 162 is required.
-This exam is administered by NTE and should be taken after all required academic work is completed.
-Therefore, students should plan on taking the exam during the last semester of study.
-Each student must indicate on the registration form that the score is to be sent to the CSD Program of the Dept. of Speech Communication Studies at Iona University (#0220-Iona College's CSD Grad Program-SLP), because the CSD Program Director must complete and sign necessary paperwork for each student's application for the Certification of Clinical Competence (CCC-SLP).
-The CSD Graduate Program's comprehensive examination must be taken prior to taking the PRAXIS examination.
+This exam is administered by ETS and should be taken towards the end of the graduate program.
+Students are permitted to take the PRAXIS anytime after passing the CSD Comprehensive Exam, which is offered at the end of the 2nd to last semester of study.
+Each student must indicate on the registration form that the score is to be sent to the Iona's CSD Program (#0220-Iona College's CSD Grad Program-SLP).